Matancoo/Advanced-Machine-Learining/lesson-2.md

-LESSON 2:
-Here is the bulleted summary of the presentation:

 **Definition and Basics of Deep Learning**
 - Deep Learning is about constructing networks of parameterized functional modules & training them from examples using gradient-based optimization.